View XML QR Code

 Content Description

-Robert C. Strom was a well-known member of the Moscow and University of Idaho community.
-He was a U of I alum, and practiced law for more than fifty years.
-This is his small collection of T. N. Barnard photographs which feature northern Idaho towns and cities, as well as various postcards from the early 1900s.
+Robert C. Strom was a well-known member of the Moscow and University of Idaho communities.
+He was a U of I alum and practiced law for more than fifty years.
+This is his small collection of T. N. Barnard photographs, which feature northern Idaho towns and cities and other subjects.

 Return to Top